viswanathsr-04/todo-list/README.md

-# ToDo List using ReactJS and Firebase Hosting nad Firestore
+# ToDo List using ReactJS and Firebase Hosting and Firestore

 The Main web app is deployed in the below link.
 [Click here](https://todo-list-ec4cb.web.app/)